 The original Rocket Boat was a 30 minute ride.

 Here's what it was like.
 Probably similar to the current Bay Adventure boat, but shorter.

 Leaving from Fisherman's Wharf, next to Pier 39, is one of the most exhilarating adventures on the wharf.

 The Rocket Boat takes a group of voyagers for a fast speed boat ride out onto SF Bay, under the Bay Bridge, and zooms past the city skyline and Oracle Park.

 There are warnings about riding with back and neck problems, but I thought it was milder than a typical roller coaster.

 There were a couple of good jolts as the boat hit a few big waves, but overall it was just speed, wind and sun for a wonderful 30 minutes.

 The combination of classic rock and roll, incredible views, wind in your hair, and flying across the water at 60 mph, truly lifts the spirits.
 Looking around at my fellow passengers, I saw lots of big grins.
 What a rush!

-It's not only a fun ride, but you get a tour of SF Bay: past the sea lions, Alcatraz (from a distance), right underneath the Bay Bridge, ATT Park, and close-up views of the city skyline from the north and east vantage points.
+It's not only a fun ride, but you get a tour of SF Bay: past the sea lions, Alcatraz (from a distance), right underneath the Bay Bridge, Oracle Park, and close-up views of the city skyline from the north and east vantage points.